mikeroyal/WSL-Guide/README.md

 ## Resources

-[WSL2 Linux Kernel on GitHub](https://github.com/microsoft/WSL2-Linux-Kernel) is the source for the Linux kernel used in Windows Subsystem for Linux 2 (WSL2).
+[WSL 2 Linux Kernel on GitHub](https://github.com/microsoft/WSL2-Linux-Kernel) is the source for the Linux kernel used in Windows Subsystem for Linux 2 (WSL2).

 [WSLConf](https://www.youtube.com/playlist?list=PLwFSk464RMxnZkvZ1HKrlNyj-s6Zq4fWe) is a community-initiated event on all things Windows Subsystem for Linux and WSL-related.